dkitley1975/movie-quiz/README.md

 - The loading spinner was adapted from [loading.io](https://loading.io/css/)
 - The icons for the audio mute and play are from [Font Awesome](https://fontawesome.com/)
 - The Correct and Incorrect SFX are from [My Instants](https://www.myinstants.com/)
-- Mock up graphic from [Am I Responsive](http://ami.responsivedesign.is/).
+- Mock up graphic from [Am I Responsive](http://ami.responsivedesign.is/)
+- The background image is from [freepik.com](https://www.freepik.com/)

 ### Special Thanks